 The upfront price of new electric vehicles can be higher than a comparable petrol or diesel car.
-To help overcome this, the government introduced a plug-in car grant to help buyers offset some of the cost of a new electric vehicle.
+To help overcome this, the government introduced a plug-in grant to help buyers offset some of the cost of a new EVs.

-This grant is available to a range of eligible electric vehicles including cars, vans, motorcycles, mopeds, taxis and even large trucks.
-To qualify for the plug in car grant the EV you buy must; cost less than £50,000, have emissions of less than 50g/km, have zero tailpipe emissions and a range of more than 70 miles.
+This grant is available on a range of eligible EVs including cars, vans, motorcycles, mopeds, taxis and even large trucks.
+To qualify for the plug in vehicle grant the EV you buy must; cost less than £50,000, have emissions of less than 50g/km, and a zero emissions range of at least 70 miles.

 The maximum grant available for new electric cars is £3,000 while the maximum for a new electric van is £8,000, taxis can get up to £7,500 and motorbikes up to £1,500.

-You can read more about the OLEV plug in car grant, including full details of every EV which qualifies for the grant, on their website.
+You can read more about the OLEV plug in vehicle grants, including full details of every EV which qualifies for the grant, on their website.